Last Updated on April 20, 2021 by Ines

 It is low in fat and rich in carbohydrates, protein, and antibodies.
 It contains over 60 substances, 30 of which are found only in human milk.

-Colostrum has the same components than mature breast milk.
+Colostrum is a highly nutritious first milk with a lot of benefits for the baby.
+It has the same components as mature breast milk.
 The difference is in their concentration.
 The amounts of ingredients in the colostrum are adjusted to the newborn’s needs and highly concentrated in a small volume.

 Colostrum benefits for the baby: